The Atlantic Rainforest

 Days 2 – 8

 We awake to an unfamiliar dawn chorus and our first Brazilian birds!
-The Reserva Ecológica de Guapiaçu (home of the Guapiaçu Bird Lodge) boasts a fantastic variety of habitats and species and our first walk will be a gentle introduction to the local birds.
-Adjacent to the lodge are several hummingbird feeders and Swallow-tailed Hummingbird, Glittering-bellied Emerald, Violet-capped Woodnymph and Rufous-breasted Hermit should all be present, with the trees around the lodge often holding Burnished-buff Tanager and the near-endemic Brazilian Tanager amongst many others.
+The Reserva Ecológica de Guapiaçu (home of the Guapiaçu Bird Lodge) boasts a fantastic variety of habitats and species, and our first walk will be a gentle introduction to the local birds.
+Adjacent to the lodge are several hummingbird feeders and Swallow-tailed Hummingbird, Glittering-throated Emerald, Violet-capped Woodnymph and Rufous-breasted Hermit should all be present, with the trees around the lodge often holding Ferruginous Pygmy and Tropical Screech Owls, Channel-billed Toucan, Scaly-headed Parrot and the endemic Brazilian Tanager amongst many others.

-We will take a short walk from the lodge down to where Caiman and Capibaras live in a recently created wetland.
-White-faced Whistling Duck, Masked Duck, Snail Kite, Aplomado Falcon, Limpkin and a trio of kingfishers (Ringed, Amazon and Green) are among many exciting birds to look for here.
-Capped, Cocoi and Striated Herons stalk through the shallows and we may be lucky to spot a Rufous-sided Crake or Blackish Rail, although the latter is a notoriously tough species to see well!
+We will take a short walk from the lodge down to where Caiman and Capybaras live in a recently created wetland.
+White-faced Whistling Duck, Masked Duck, Rufous-tailed Jacamar, Blond-crested Woodpecker, Limpkin and a trio of kingfishers (Ringed, Amazon and Green) are among many exciting birds to look for here.
+Capped, Cocoi and Rufescent Tiger Herons stalk through the shallows and we may be lucky to spot a Rufous-sided Crake or Blackish Rail, although the latter is a notoriously tough species to see well!

-We will keep our eyes and ears open for the unusual looking White Woodpecker and large Orange-winged Parrot, along with Blue-winged Parrotlet, White-collared Swift, Common Thornbird, Chestnut-backed Antshrike, Yellow Tyrannulet, Black-capped Donacobius, Yellowish Pipit, White-bellied Seedeater, Chestnut-capped Blackbird and Band-tailed Hornero.
+We will keep our eyes and ears open for the unusual looking White Woodpecker and large Orange-winged Amazon, along with Cobalt-rumped Parrotlet, White-collared Swift, Red-cowled Cardinal, Chestnut-backed Antshrike, Yellow Tyrannulet, Black-capped Donacobius, Yellowish Pipit, White-bellied Seedeater, Chestnut-capped Blackbird and Band-tailed Hornero.
 We should also find more Atlantic Forest endemics, such as Yellow-lored Tody-Flycatcher and Long-billed Wren.

-Feeding stations along the trail should produce Violet-capped Woodnymph and the endemic Saw-billed Hermit and we could also encounter the gorgeous Blue Manakin or perhaps a Rufous-breasted Leaftosser.
+Flowers along the trail should produce the endemic Saw-billed Hermit and we could also encounter the gorgeous Blue Manakin or perhaps a Rufous-breasted Leaftosser.
 Stands of bamboo conceal the skulking Slaty Bristlefront, as well as furtive antshrikes and antwrens.
-The secretive Rufous-capped Motmot watches from steep-sided slopes and where the path passes through small clearings, we will pause to check for Spot-billed Toucanets and listen to the loud, clanging song of Bare-throated Bellbirds echoing through the canopy.
+The secretive Rufous-capped Motmot watches from steep-sided slopes and, where the path passes through small clearings, we will pause to check for Spot-billed Toucanets and listen to the loud, clanging song of Bare-throated Bellbirds echoing through the canopy.

 As we continue to explore the Atlantic Forest, new specialities should begin to appear with Star-throated Antwrens scolding from the undergrowth and the distinctive song of the localised Sooretama Slaty Antshrike will give the bird away as it moves through the vine tangles above us.
 Feeding flocks could bring us the beautiful but unobtrusive Pin-tailed Manakin (another Atlantic Forest endemic), Surucua Trogon, Spot-breasted Antvireo, Streak-capped Antwren, Olivaceous Woodcreeper, as well as the stunning Green-headed, Brassy-breasted and Red-necked Tanagers.

-The Brazilian Laniisoma (aka Elegant Mourner or Shrike-like Cotinga) is something of a REGUA speciality and we will make a special effort to find this tricky bird while also seeking Crescent-chested Puffbird, Scaled Antbird, White-shouldered Fire-eye, Southern Antpipit, Sharp-tailed Streamcreeper, Grey-hooded Attila and the striking Black-cheeked Gnateater.
+The Brazilian Laniisoma (aka Elegant Mourner or Shrike-like Cotinga) is something of a REGUA speciality and we will make a special effort to find this tricky bird while also seeking Scaled Antbird, White-shouldered Fire-eye, Southern Antpipit, Grey-hooded Attila and the striking Black-cheeked Gnateater.

-On one day, we will make an excursion to the Pico da Caledonia, one of the highest peaks in the Serra dos Orgãos Mountains.
-This rugged area soars to 2,219m (7,278ft) and on a clear day, the views are spectacular.
-As the road climbs, we will listen for the whistles of Black-and-gold Cotinga, another Atlantic Forest endemic, and pause to scan for the wonderful Swallow-tailed Cotinga.
-These montane forests are also one of only two known sites for the extremely rare and elusive Grey-winged Cotinga and on some occasions, our groups have enjoyed fantastic views.
+On one day, we plan to make an excursion to the Pico da Caledonia, one of the highest peaks in the Serra dos Orgãos Mountains.
+The track soars to 2,219m (7,278ft) and on a clear day, the views are spectacular.
+As the road climbs, we will listen for the whistles of Black-and-gold Cotinga, another Atlantic Forest endemic.
+These montane forests are also one of only two known sites for the extremely rare and elusive Grey-winged Cotinga and, on some occasions, our groups have enjoyed fantastic views.

-With patience, we may find some of the Serra’s more secretive forest dwellers such as Mouse-coloured Tapaculo, Large-tailed Antshrike, Rufous-backed Antvireo and both Rufous-tailed and Dusky-tailed Antbirds which inhabit the densest undergrowth and are much easier to hear than to see!
-Other species to look for in the mountains include Rufous Gnateater, Blue-billed and Velvety Black Tyrants, Shear-tailed Grey Tyrant, Serra do Mar Tyrant-manakin, the recently split Grey-eyed Greenlet, the violet-blue Diademed Tanager, Bay-chested Warbling Finch and Thick-billed Saltator.
+With patience, we may find some of the Serra’s more secretive forest dwellers such as Mouse-coloured Tapaculo, Large-tailed Antshrike, Rufous-tailed Antthrush and both Rufous-tailed and Dusky-tailed Antbirds which inhabit the densest undergrowth and are much easier to hear than to see!
+Other species to look for in the mountains include Rufous Gnateater, Blue-billed and Velvety Black Tyrants, Shear-tailed Grey Tyrant, Serra do Mar Tyrant-Manakin, the recently split Grey-eyed Greenlet, the violet-blue Diademed Tanager, Bay-chested Warbling Finch and Thick-billed Saltator.

 We also plan to make an early morning excursion to Macaé de Cima, an area of montane forest reaching an elevation of around 1400m, where we will investigate several different altitudes.
-Most of our time, however, will be spent at a private orchid reserve at the top of the mountain which has some of the easiest access to high altitude Atlantic Forest specialities.
-Our birding is generally along a dirt road and we will make regular stops to check for feeding flocks of tanagers and other species.
+Our birding is generally along a dirt road, and we will make regular stops to check for feeding flocks of tanagers and other species.

-Along the trail, we may find Black Hawk-Eagle and Barred Forest Falcon, perhaps a smart Yellow-browed Woodpecker or the amazing Giant Antshrike.
-Rufous-backed Antvireos may be found alongside a number of ‘humbug-like’ antbirds such as Bertoni’s, Ochre-rumped and Dusky-tailed or perhaps we will be lucky and find Rufous-tailed Antthrush, Rufous-capped and Pallid Spinetails, Pale-browed Treehunter, Orange-eyed Thornbird, White-browed Foliage-gleaner or even a Cinnamon Tanager or two.
+Along the trail, we may find Black Hawk-Eagle, White-rimmed and Golden-crowned Warblers, Rufous-browed Peppershrike, perhaps a smart Yellow-browed Woodpecker or the amazing White-bearded Antshrike.
+Rufous-backed Antvireos may be found alongside several ‘humbug-like’ antbirds such as Bertoni’s and Ochre-rumped or perhaps we will be lucky and find Rufous-capped and Pallid Spinetails, Sharp-billed Treehunter, Orange-eyed Thornbird, White-browed Foliage-gleaner or even a Cinnamon Tanager or two.
 Birds can come thick and fast in this rich habitat!

 One of the few remaining remnant patches of Atlantic dry forest exists beyond the Serra dos Órgãos and although degraded, this habitat is a stronghold of the near threatened Three-toed Jacamar.
-We have an excellent chance of seeing this plus many other species on a trip that will take in a variety of ‘new’ habitats including remnant patches of dry forest, open grassy plains and wetlands.
+We have an excellent chance of seeing this plus many other species on a trip that will take in a variety of ‘new’ habitats including remnant patches of dry forest and open grassy plains.

-Most of our birding on this occasion will be done by roadside stops and we will look for the superbly named Firewood-gatherer and Streamer-tailed Tyrant plus various raptors including Lesser Yellow-headed Vulture, White-tailed and Bicoloured Hawks, American Kestrel and Bat Falcon.
+Much of our birding on this occasion will be done by roadside stops and we will look for the superbly named Firewood-gatherer, Curl-crested Jay and Streamer-tailed Tyrant plus various raptors including Lesser Yellow-headed Vulture, White-tailed Hawk and, if we are very lucky, Chaco Eagle.

-This is, however, home to the unique Restinga Antwren, a localised and officially ‘Endangered’ subspecies of Serra Antwren and we will hope to find this small bird as we explore the coastal sand, scrub and cacti of the unique restinga.
-Other possibilities here include Sooretama Slaty Antshrike, Hangnest Tody-Tyrant, Short-crested Flycatcher, Lemon-chested Greenlet and Blue-black Grassquit.
+This is, however, home to the unique Restinga Antwren (a subspecies of Serra Antwren) and we will hope to find this small bird as we explore the coastal sand, scrub, and cacti of the unique restinga.
+Other possibilities here include Black-backed Tanager, Tropical Mockingbird, Short-crested Flycatcher, Lemon-chested Greenlet and Tropical Parula.

-Given the timing of our tour, most migrant shorebirds will, of course, still be much further north, but careful scanning might produce a Hudsonian Godwit or perhaps a Semipalmated Plover.
+Given the timing of our tour, most migrant shorebirds will, of course, still be much further north, but careful scanning might produce Greater and Lesser Yellowlegs, Hudsonian Godwit or Semipalmated Plover.

 REGUA AND RIO DE JANEIRO, FLY TO UK